alexa/ask-cli/docs/concepts/Alexa-Skill-Project-Definition.md

 ## Skill Metadata
 The `SkillMetadata` component stands for all the skill build-time data you need to upload.
-This includes a great variety of JSON data such as skill's supported language, skill's capabilities, in-skill purchases etc. To deploy skill's `SkillMetadata`, CLI directly follows the [Skill Package](https://developer.amazon.com/en-US/docs/alexa/smapi/skill-package-api-reference.html#skill-package-format) structure and calls the service.
+This includes a great variety of JSON data such as the skill's supported languages, skill's capabilities, in-skill purchases etc. To deploy skill's `SkillMetadata`, CLI directly follows the [Skill Package](https://developer.amazon.com/en-US/docs/alexa/smapi/skill-package-api-reference.html#skill-package-format) structure and calls the service.

 Please check the `skillMetadata` field in the example below for its representation in project config.

 ## Skill Code
 The `SkillCode` component manages the source code for each region.
 CLI will be in charge of the building process for the code, and passing the code built result to the infrastructure deployer.
-We support code management for all the regions that [Alexa supported](https://developer.amazon.com/en-US/docs/alexa/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html#select-the-optimal-region-for-your-aws-lambda-function).
+We support code management for all the regions that [Alexa supports](https://developer.amazon.com/en-US/docs/alexa/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html#select-the-optimal-region-for-your-aws-lambda-function).

 Please check the `code` field in the example below for its representation in project config.

 ## Skill Infrastructure
 The `SkillInfrastructure` represents the configuration on how to deploy skill's code, and tracks the deployment status for continuous deployment.
-This deployer platform is invented to cope with the variety of serverless frameworks, with necessary interfaces including `userConfig` and `deployState`.
+This deployer platform is designed to cope with the variety of serverless frameworks, with necessary interfaces including `userConfig` and `deployState`.
 For more details, please check [how to create an Alexa skill deployer](TODO).

 Please check the `skillInfrastructure` field in the example below for its representation in project config.